 The UK Public Health Rapid Support Team was developed as part of the UK contribution to global health security and to complement the World Health Organization’s work on the Global Health Emergency Workforce.
 The team is funded over five years by £20 million made available from the UK official development assistance budget.
 Former Public Health Minister Nicola Blackwood officially announced the launch of the team in November 2016.

 The London School of Hygiene & Tropical Medicine was chosen to lead the UK-PHRST in partnership with Public Health England.
 LSHTM is a world authority in public and global health research.
 During the Ebola crisis, LSHTM staff advised governments, analysed data to assist in response planning, conducted clinical trials of vaccines and treatments, provided a free online course for healthcare professionals, developed culturally sensitive interventions to change behaviour in local communities, volunteered on the frontline in Ebola treatment centres, and carried out research to strengthen the global response to future infectious disease epidemics.
 LSHTM was also involved in the response to the Zika virus outbreak and ongoing related research.

 Infection control nurse (PHE)

-As of July 2018, the UK Public Health Rapid Support Team (UK-PHRST) has been involved in nine deployments to date.
-The requests for deployment have come through WHO-GOARN, direct requests from the government of the state affected by the epidemic, or through the UK Emergency Medical Team and DFID.
+The UK Public Health Rapid Support Team (UK-PHRST) receives requests for deployment through WHO-GOARN, direct requests from the government of the state affected by the epidemic, or through the UK Emergency Medical Team and DFID.